How Can You Do a Background Check on Someone?

 Take the example of Lipstick Investigations.
 By scrolling down the first page, you can identify the CEO, David King.
 Now, run the name Lipstick Investigations in Google.
 Looking through the first 5 pages of results is usually sufficient for a particular search phrase.
 You will note here multiple different sites, including media sites, that relate to Lipstick.
 Because we are in the elimination phase, we are primarily looking for any adverse information (which is usually the primary objective of a background check).

 Things are looking good for Lipstick – no sign of anything untoward (note we have no association at all with Lipstick Investigations, we simply use it as an example here).
 If a business is regularly ripping off its clients, there will eventually be news coverage of this or online reviews by unhappy customers.
 If we now run the name David King (the CEO of Lipstick) on Google, we encounter a problem – the name is very common and it appears none of the results relates to our subject.
 This is an issue with any subject person whose name is not unique.

 The first technique we will use to try to find results we are most interested in is to search only for results in Australia – this will cut out results for David King from overseas websites.
-Use the Tools tab underneath the search bar to select Country: Australia instead of Any country.
+In the Google Chrome browser, use the Tools tab underneath the search bar to select Country: Australia instead of Any country.
 Unfortunately, David King is so common, it still doesn’t give us what we want.